SupachaiTho/node-todo-api/README.md

 # node-todo-api
-REST API and Authetication for todo application available on https://node-to-app-supachai.herokuapp.com/
+REST API and Authetication for todo application

 This application was build via NodeJS